-Perhaps we’re too cynical.
-But we can’t help but think Acclaim simply thought sticking an attractive woman on the box would shift a fair few copies.
+Perhaps I’m too cynical.
+But I can’t help but think Acclaim simply thought sticking an attractive woman on the box would shift a fair few copies.

 After all, this is the same company that once tried to advertise one of its games on people’s gravestones.

 Whether it worked is hard to say without any available sales data for the game.
-However, it’s worth noting that Forsaken’s PAL box art is different, instead sporting the game’s actual logo.
+However, it’s worth noting that Forsaken’s PAL box art is different and instead sports the game’s actual logo.